How to Grow Astilbe Flowers

 They need soft soil, mixed with lots of humus or peat.
 The soil must drain well.
 Water the plants to keep the soil moist, preferably at all times.

 Space plants 12″ to 24″ apart.
-They look best when planted in groups.
+In just a year or two, the rhizomes will spread out and the plants will fill in the gaps They look best when planted in groups.

 Astilbe plants are heavy feeders.
-In addition to a rich soil, add fertilizer high in nitrogen, regularly.
+In addition to a rich soil, add fertilizer high in nitrogen every 4 – 6 weeks.

 Mulch around plants to help keep weeds down, and to retain soil moisture.
 Mulch will also help to feed the plants as it decomposes.

-These hardy plants will overwinter well.
-But, a layer of much is still recommended, especially in the coldest climates.
+After a heavy frost, the plants go dormant for the winter.
+Cut the plants back close to the ground.
+These hardy plants will overwinter well in most areas.
+But a layer of much is still recommended, especially in the coldest climates.

 Insects and Plant Disease

 Perennial Astilbe seldom has major problems with insects and disease.
-However, if insect or disease problems occur, treat early with organic or chemical insect repellents and fungicide.
+However, if insect or disease problems occur, treat early with organic or chemical insect repellents and fungicides.

 Subscribe To Our Newsletter